python-sdbus/python-sdbus/docs/asyncio_api.rst

         :return: string with introspection XML
         :rtype: str

+    .. py:attribute:: properties_changed
+        :type: Tuple[str, Dict[str, Tuple[str, Any]], List[str]]

+        Signal when one of the objects properties changes.

+        Signal data is:

+        Interface name : str
+            Name of the interface where property changed

+        Changed properties : Dict[str, Tuple[str, Any]]
+            Dictionary there keys are names of properties changed and values are variants of new value.

+        Invalidated properties : List[str]
+            List of property names changed but no new value had been provided

     .. py:method:: _connect(bus, service_name, object_path)

         Binds object to a remote dbus object.
 Calls